 - One World, One Sky: Big Bird’s Adventure -- Join Big Bird and Elmo from Sesame Street® as they explore the night sky with Hu Hu Zhu, a Muppet from China.
 Together, they take an imaginary trip from Sesame Street to the Moon, where they discover how different it is from Earth.
 25 minutes | Ages 2+

-*NOTE: Not all shows listed above will be available every day – or even every month!
+Plan Your Visit!
+Please be aware that not all shows listed above will be available every day – or even every month.
 Show runs range from a few months to several years, based on visitor interest and educational value.
 Be sure to check today's schedule for details about what's showing on the big screen during your visit!

 3rd Friday Astronomy Programs